 At some point, we have all been the teacher who has given way too many verbal cues and once we realize it, we have a palm to face moment.
 But when you are away from your classroom, what other strategies can you use if you don’t have all your tools with you?
 Here are some options to aid with visuals for autism classroom behavior support.
 You attach visual behavior cue cards to your lanyard (or fanny pack if you’re one of those cool cats).

 You can also attach them to a clip board or plastic folder, a plastic zipper envelope, a felt apron or something else portable.
 Visual behavior cue cards will save your voice and likely provide a higher rate of return than constant words.
 Behavior cue cards are easy and convenient to use and all team members that work with a student can easily use them.

 5. Visual Timers

 We know many of our students struggle with the concept of time and have anxieties about the unknown.
 They may use their visual schedule and know what is coming next but they struggle to know how long until the next task.
 Visual timers are a fun way to help students anticipate the next activity.
 Many people go for the "Time Timer" that shows the color red until the time runs out.
 Some might consider a card, like the one below that cues students how much time is left in an activity.
 There are some fun light up visual timers but one you can consider is classroom timers.
 Some students love to pick different timers and enjoy knowing how much time until the next lesson.
 NOTE: Some students will find this distracting so you will need to do what is best for your students.

 There are SO many ways you can use visual in the classroom.
 This is the visual lap book that makes creating a wish list visual for students.

 These are just a few of my favorites.
-Check out this bundle that has many of the visuals you could need in your classroom.
+Find ways that visuals can support your student's arrival to school on the blog here.
+Or, check out this bundle that has many of the visuals you could need in your classroom.